terminalsin/skidfuscator-website-new/src/changelog/README.md

 - ✨ **NEW** Flow Gen 3.1!
 New, better, improved.
 Now supports modularity switch, with 3 random parameters
 - ✨ Improvements to String Encryption, Flow Obfuscation, and more!
 - ✨ New console look!
+- ✨ Unintentionally added shrinking mechanics.
+Bigger jars will be... smaller... with obfuscation (???)
 - 🐛 Fixed a bug where verification would attempt to check non hierarchal libraries, adding redundancy
 - 🐛 Fixed a bug where Driver would return null due to collision
 - 🐛 Fixed a bug where InterfConstRef would be invalid